GoogleCloudPlatform/DataflowTemplates/v2/datastream-to-bigquery/README.md

         {
             "name": "outputStagingDatasetTemplate",
             "label": "Name or template for the dataset to contain staging tables.", "help_text": "This is the name for the dataset to contain staging tables.
-This parameter supports templates (e.g. {_metadata_dataset}_log or my_dataset_log).
+This parameter supports templates (e.g. {_metadata_schema}_log or my_dataset_log).
 Normally, this parameter is a dataset name.", "param_type": "TEXT"
         },
         {
             "name": "outputDatasetTemplate",
             "label": "Template for the dataset to contain replica tables.", "help_text": "This is the name for the dataset to contain replica tables.
-This parameter supports templates (e.g. {_metadata_dataset} or my_dataset).
+This parameter supports templates (e.g. {_metadata_schema} or my_dataset).
 Normally, this parameter is a dataset name.", "param_type": "TEXT"
         },
         {